 Avocado leaves tend to turn brown due to one of four reasons.
 Usually, tip burn happens because of specific characteristics of avocado tree biology.
 Below we have listed the most common reasons avocado leaves might turn brown.

 Sometimes avocado leaves turn brown because of the accumulation of chloride and sodium salts.
-This is very specific to avocado trees in general.
-Avocado trees are generally more susceptible to the accumulation of salts than other trees.
+This is very specific to avocado trees in general – most other plants don’t accumulate these particular minerals as much, so they remain green or stay healthy even when exposed!

 Avocado Root Rot